jayakumarreddy/GitHubSkypeIntegration/README.md

 # GitHubSkypeIntegration

-This Repo is useful for notofying the skype users abount events happening on GitHub
+This Repo is useful for notifying the skype users abount events happening on GitHub

 ## Getting Started